arusheea/gwctraining/html/ReadMe.md

 </table>
 ```
 This would generate a table with three rows, and two columns.
 As you can see, the table tag defines that we are creating a table, but nothing else.
 After that, we need to add table rows with the `<tr>` tag, and within each table row, we had `<th>` or `<td>` elements to define columns within that row from left to right. `<th>` is usually used for table headings, while `<td>` is for the rest of the data in the table.
+- **Forms** can be made using the `<form>` tag.
+Like the table tag, form doesn't create anything by default, but only indicates that a form is being created within it.
+Using the `action` attribute, we can also specify where the information from the form is submit if a submit button within it is clicked.
+The real information from the user, however is provided by `<input>` tags.
+Input tags are of various types, including but not limited to:
+	- text input
+	- checkbox
+	- radio button
+	- button
+	- submit button
+	- password (like text input, but hides the characters)
+	- number (like text input, but allows only numbers)
+	- color (creates colorpicker)
+	- time
+	- date
+The type is specified as an attribute, like `<input type="text">`.
+But there is a lot we can do with most types of input, especially text, using attributes.
+We can:
+	- provide a placeholder
+	- provide a pattern the input must match
+	- make an input read-only
+	- make an input required
+	- specify a maximum length for a field
+	- indicate that an input is checked or disabled or autocompleted
+and more!
+We can also specify `name` or `value` attributes for our inputs, and pair input elements with `<label>` tags like so: `<label for="username">Username:</label><input type="text" name="username">`

+Input elements can be used without a form tag as well, though they would not get submitted anywhere.
+Additionally, please note that the following tags also take user input, and can be used within a form:
+	- `<textarea>` allows for multi-line text input, but is otherwise similar to input type text
+	- `<select>` to select from a drop-down list
+	- `<option>` is used to specify values for the drop-down list, within the select tag
+	- `<button>` similar to the input type button

+To talk more about how to create a submittable form, feel free to reach out to us!
+It involves dealing with other programming languages, so it will not be covered in this module.

 ## <a name="help"></a>Online Help and Resources